dCache/dcache/docs/TheBook/intouch.md

    admin.ssh.authn.enabled = password,publickey,kerberos

 ```
-(comma separated mechanism names).
+(that is comma separated mechanism names).
 By default `publickey` and `password` are enabled.
-To enable `kerberos` it needs to be added to the
+To enable `kerberos` it needs to be added to the list.
-list.
 To complete `kerberos` setup the following variable needs to be defined:
 ```
    dcache.authn.kerberos.realm=EXAMPLE.ORG

 ```
 and `admin.ssh.authn.kerberos.keytab-file` should point existing keytab file.
 Default is `/etc/krb5.keytab`.

-There are two ways of authorizing administrators to access the dCache `ssh` admin interface.
+There are two ways of authorizing administrators to access the dCache `ssh` admin interface - public key based
-The preferred method authorizes users through their public key.
-The second method uses `gPlazma` `kpwd` plugin.
-The configuration of both authorization mechanisms is described in below.
+authorization and `gPlazma` based authorization.
+The configuration of both authorization mechanisms is
+described in below.

 ### Public Key Authorization

-To authorize administrators through their public key just insert it into the file **authorized_keys2** which should by
+To authorize administrators by their public key insert the key into the file **authorized_keys2** which should
-default be in the directory **/etc/dcache/admin** as specified in the file **/usr/share/dcache/defaults/admin.properties**
+be placed in the directory **/etc/dcache/admin** as specified in the file **/usr/share/dcache/defaults/admin.properties**
 under `admin.paths.authorized-keys`.
-Keys have to be in one line and should have a standard format, such as:
+Each key has to be one line (no line break) and should have a standard format,
+such as:

     ssh-dss AAAAB3....GWvM= /Users/JohnDoe/.ssh/id_dsa

 > **IMPORTANT**
 >